About

 With Pete Yellowjohn, 2016.

 Jai earned a B.A. from Sarah Lawrence College in their self-designed major, “Shamanic Studies”, with a specialty on the intersections of ecology and ancient and indigenous religions.
 They received an M.A. in Counseling Psychology at Lewis and Clark College in Portland, Oregon, with a specialty in Mind, Body, and Spirit.
 Jai completed their clinical internship at NARA, an organization focused on the wellness of Native people, where they helped create and lead a group for Two-Spirit people in recovery from drugs and alcohol.
-Jai is a member of the Northwest Indian Storytellers Association and the American Counseling Association; they are a certified hypnotherapist through the Northwest Hypnosis Institute.

 Learning traditional Mayan healing with Don Federico in the Yucatan, 2017.